 At around the same time that Hertz was playing with Faraday cages, Nikola Tesla learned about Hertz’s experiments and later recalled that “the publication of Dr. Heinrich Hertz’s results caused a thrill as had scarcely ever been experienced before.”
 Tesla then, “concentrated my attention on the production of a powerful induction coil,” which eventually led to the development of the very high voltage Tesla coils.
 To Tesla’s delight, his new coils would make great sparks and could even electrify fluorescent bulbs if they were held near the coil.
 Tesla burst on the scene with these amazing displays in 1891 that even 12 years later were described as, “the most remarkable lectures ever delivered before a scientific audience.”
 Tesla’s experiments and demonstrations were actually at lower frequencies than Hertz’s and it was quickly found that Faraday’s cage worked to block Tesla’s waves just as it blocked Hertz’s and were soon incorporated into some of the Tesla coil demonstrations, as they continue to do to this very day.

-Influence of the Faraday Cage
+Part 4: Influence of the Faraday Cage

 But that is not the only use and influence of the Faraday cage.
 For example, 6 years after the Tesla coil, in 1897, a shy Englishman named J J Thomson (no relation to William Thomson) used his knowledge of the Faraday cage to discover electrons.
 See, Thomson was confused because Heinrich Hertz (the same guy who had discovered radio waves) had been unable to move a beam in a cathode ray tube with electrified plates even though another scientist had determined that the cathode ray had a negative charge and it was well known that the beam could be moved with a magnet just like negative electrical charges moving in a wire.
 Thomson then realized that trace amounts of gas in the tube were becoming conductive and screening the cathode ray “from the effect of electric force, just as the metal covering of an electroscope screen off all external electric effects.”
-In other words, JJ Thomson realized that the air was ionized and acting as a Faraday cage.
+In other words, JJ Thomson realized that the air was ionized and acting like a Faraday cage.
 Thomson then devised a more powerful tube and removed more air so that there was not enough air to be a faraday cage and the beam could be moved with electric forces as well as magnetic forces.
 The interaction between these two forces (magnetic and electric) is how Thomson determined that the cathode ray was composed of tiny negatively charged particles that are in everything which he called corpuscles (but we now call electrons).

 In addition, as we had more technological electrical devices, there was a corresponding need for Faraday cages to protect delicate items as well as ourselves.
 For example, one day in early 1945, a very nice man named Percy Spencer was working with microwave radar at different frequencies to see if he could improve them.
-I mention this because, on that particular day, Percy found that when he worked on his microwave radar the Mr. Peanut bar in his pocket melted!
+I mention this because on that particular day, Percy found that when he worked on his microwave radar the Mr. Peanut bar in his pocket melted!
 After testing it out with popcorn and an egg (which exploded!)
 Spencer realized that these waves, which are just high frequency (and therefore microwave) radio waves happen to have just the right frequency to make the water in food spin and heat food up.
 Spencer immediately filed for a patent for a microwave conveyer belt!
-Two years later, Spencer redesigned it into what he called a “microwave oven” where the oven was made of conductive material so that it would act as a Faraday cage and protect the operator.
+Two years later, Spencer redesigned it into what he called a “microwave oven” where the oven was made of conductive material so that it would act like a Faraday cage and protect the operator.

 Or another example, in July of 1962, the United States military tested out a 1.4 megaton hydrogen bomb (about 100 times more powerful than the bomb in Hiroshima) almost 250 miles above an island in the pacific.
 To the surprise of physicists, this caused circuit breakers to pop and burglar alarms to ring 800 miles away in Hawaii.
 By 1967 they determined that the bomb had interacted with the lower van Allen belt creating a huge electromagnetic pulse which they called by its initials EMP.
 However, at first, people weren’t too worried about EMPs as most of their equipment was built with vacuum tubes which are pretty impervious to damage from the very short spike of an EMP.